 It’s pretty simple.
 Do your homework.
 Read the key scientific research.
 Listen to the testimonials of those medical doctors and patients who concluded that, from their experience, the medication works.
 Be extremely suspicious of those media using terms such as unproven, controversial and of course … snake oil.
 Obviously I am biased here, but my blog may be a good starting point: https://covexit.com

-Regarding side-effects, remember that they are very limited as long as the medication is taken at the right dosage under medical supervision, in a hospital setting.
+Regarding side-effects, remember that they are very limited as long as the medication is taken at the right dosage under medical supervision.
 Don’t self-medicate!

 Remember, there were no significant side-effects in the recent study in Marseille, covering 1061 patients.

 As a matter of fact, almost any type of medication has risks.
 Did you know for example that Tylenol is way more dangerous than usually thought?